-The doctoral program at the Max Planck School Matter to Life will offer highly talented and motivated students a superior training in the fundamentals, methods and approaches in the rapidly developing field of Engineering of Life-like Processes and Systems.
+The 5-year combined Master's & PhD program at the Max Planck School Matter to Life (MPS MtL) will offer highly talented and motivated students a superior training in the fundamentals, methods and approaches in the rapidly developing field of Matter to Life.
 "What, exactly, is life?", and "Can life-like processes, functions and objects be quantitatively simulated, predicted and created in the laboratory?" are the overarching questions addressed in the curriculum and research training.

 - Excellent research opportunities

 - All courses taught in English

 - Generous financial & medical insurance support

 The program of the MPS MtL is structured in two phases: